 Students who may require accommodations to perform the essential functions should contact the College's Office of Accessibility to request reasonable accommodations.

-Students are asked to sign a form certifying that

-they have read, understand, and are able to perform the Essential Functions of the Student Nurse at the program orientation session.
+Students are asked to sign a form certifying that they have read, understand, and are able to perform the Essential Functions of the Student Nurse when applying to the program.
+These Essential Functions are also reviewed at the program orientation session.
 Attendance at this session is required for all students who have been accepted to start the nursing program's technical courses.